mohammadnaeem44/Portfolio_Task06/replit.md

 ## Overview

-This is a full-stack web application built with a modern React frontend and Express.js backend.
-The application uses TypeScript throughout and is designed as a monorepo with shared type definitions and schemas.
-It features a PostgreSQL database with Drizzle ORM for data management and shadcn/ui components for the user interface.
+This is a simplified portfolio website built with React and Tailwind CSS featuring navbar, hero, services, and contact components.
+The portfolio showcases Mohammad Naeem, a Computer Systems Engineer specializing in React, Node.js, and modern web technologies.
+The application uses JavaScript (converted from TypeScript) and features a modern, responsive design.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Programming language preference: JavaScript instead of TypeScript for portfolio site.
+Portfolio owner: Mohammad Naeem, Computer Systems Engineer from Sukkur, Pakistan.

 ## System Architecture